Weld-Blundell family: The Blundell history

-The first documentation of the name of Blundell on the Ince Blindell site on Merseyside is that of Richard Blundell in 1212.
+The first documentation of the name of Blundell on the Ince Blundell site on Merseyside is that of Richard Blundell in 1212.
 Following the Reformation the Blundells became recusants and kept their Catholic faith and were subjected to the consequent hardships and hazards.
 They should not be confused with the Anglican merchant Blundells, one of whom, Bryan (c.
 1675-1756), was a prominent mariner and slave trader.
 Despite the penal restrictions placed on Catholics, the Blundell family acquired more assets either by legal transactions or dowries from advantageous marriages.
 By the end of the 18th century they held 15 manors together with other property, some of it in Liverpool and Preston.
 One of the noted family members was Nicholas Blundell (1669–1737), of Little Crosby and seated at Crosby Hall, Lancashire, probably best known for his diaries which provide a first-hand insight into the life of 18th-century English gentry.

 The extant Ince Blundell Hall was built by Robert Blundell (1700–73) who inherited the estate in 1711.
 The house was designed by Henry Sephton, who was the "leading mason-architect in the area" at that time.
 In 1761 Robert Blundell moved from the house to Liverpool, and the estate passed to his eldest son, Henry (1724–1810).
 Henry extended the house "without the help of a Wyat (sic) or any architect".
 He made other improvements to the grounds, including a lake and a ha-ha.

 Henry Blundell was a collector, of paintings, statues and antiquities.
 The collection amounted to over 500 items.
 In order to house them at Ince Blundell, he constructed various buildings in the grounds of the hall to house his pieces.
 In 1790–92 he built the Garden Temple, a building in Classical style.
 This was followed in about 1802–05 by the Pantheon, based on the Pantheon in Rome.
 When Henry died in 1810, the hall passed to his son, Charles.
 After his death, most of the paintings were sold, and the collection of antiquities given to the National Museums Liverpool and put on show in the Walker Art Gallery.
 Charles died childless in 1837, and the estate passed to Thomas Weld, a cousin.